 What Happens During a Breast MRI?

 You will be asked to wear a hospital gown during your breast MRI.
+You will also need to lie still throughout the procedure.

 As the MRI scan begins, you will hear the equipment making a muffled thumping sound that will last for several minutes.
 Other than the sound, you should experience no unusual sensations during the scanning.